-Table 24: cnVision Tools
+Table 27: cnVision Tools

 Field Description

 Debug Displays the log details.

-Network Connectivi y Executes Ping, DNS, or Traceroute tests.
+Network Connectiviy Executes Ping, DNS, or Traceroute tests.

-Status Displays the status.
+Status Displays the Status.

-Table 24: cnVision Tools
+Table 27: cnVision Tools

-Field Description Subscribe r Modules Displays the SM linked to the Hub and allows to reboot and download the tech support file.
+Field Description Subscriber Modules Displays the SM linked to the Hub and allows to reboot and download the tech support file.
 Link Test The Link Capacity Test measures the throughput of the RF link between two cnVision modules. cnVision link test only utilizes the spare sector capacity for this test, therefore, sector traffic will not be disrupted.
-For the most accurate wireless link test results, it is best to run this test when there is no or very little customer data traffic being sent for the duration of the test Displays the link related test result with respect to Throughput.
+For the most accurate wireless link test results, it is best to run this test when there is no or very little customer data traffic being sent for the duration of the test.
+Displays the link related test result with respect to Throughput.
 Link Test can be performed on the cnVision Hub and its SM link.
-In order to run this operation, select the device and then the Tools tab If an cnVisiosn Hub is selected you can choose the SM from the list and start the test.
-Table S Hub_360_test_1 Dashboard Notifications Configuration Details Performance Software Update Map Tools Status Debug Network Connectivity Subscriber Modules Link Test The Link Capacity Test measures the throughput of the RF link between two ePMP/cnVision modules.
+In order to run this operation, select the device and then the Tools tab.
+If an cnVisiosn Hub is selected you can choose the SM from the list and start the test.
+Status Debug Network Connectivity Link Test The Link Capacity Test measures the throughput of the RF link between two ePMP/cnVision modules.
 The device's link test only utilizes the spare sector capacity for this test, therefore, sector traffic will not be disrupted.
 For the most accurate wireless link test results, it is best to run this test when there is no or very little customer data traffic being sent for the duration of the test.
-Learn more SM Client_MICRO Packet Size 1 Small (128 bytes) Medium (800 bytes) Large (1500 bytes) Duration 4 seconds 10 seconds 20 seconds Status Failed Result Start Test Displays the following fields: Packet Size: Choose the Packet Size to use for the throughput test.
+Learn more AP MAC Address 8C667C34D578 Packet Size 1 Small (128 bytes) Medium (800 bytes) Large (1500 bytes) Duration 4 seconds 10 seconds 20 seconds Status In Progress Result Start Test Displays the following fields: Packet Size: Choose the packet size to use for the throughput test.
 Duration: Choose the time duration in seconds to use for the throughput test.
-If an cnVision Client is selected, click Start Test to run the link test.